iixiiartist/setique-founderhq/EMAIL_SETUP.md

 # Set your Resend API key
 npx supabase secrets set RESEND_API_KEY=re_xxxxxxxxxxxxxxxxxxxxx

-# Set your app URL (change this to your production URL later)
+# Set your app URL
+# ⚠️ IMPORTANT: Use your PRODUCTION URL, not localhost!
+# For production:
+npx supabase secrets set APP_URL=https://founderhq.netlify.app

+# For local development only (testing invites):
-npx supabase secrets set APP_URL=http://localhost:3001
+# npx supabase secrets set APP_URL=http://localhost:5173
 ```

+**Why this matters**: This URL is used in invitation emails.
+If set to localhost, invitations won't work for users!
+Always use your production URL here.

 ## 3. Deploy the Email Function